seancvr/fingerprint_detection/README.md

 - `args` preserves the arguments with which it is called, e.g. `toDataUrl('image/png', 0.95)`
 - `return nativeToDataURL.apply(this, args);` -> `nativeToDataURL.call(canvasElement, 'image/png', 0.95)`

-Once I understood this I was able to define a wrapper template function and apply it to any browser API.
+Once I understood this, I was able to define a wrapper template function and apply it to any browser API.

 **fingerprint_detection/extension/contents.js**